-CFCR 90.5 FM Community Radio is a non-profit corporation owned by the Community Radio Society of Saskatoon.
-We are a volunteer powered, listener supported organization serving the alternative radio needs of Saskatoon and surrounding areas.
-As CFCR is a non-profit organization, we are primarily volunteer-powered but have a small, hardworking staff.
+CFCR 90.5 FM Community Radio is a non-profit organization, owned by the Community Radio Society of Saskatoon.
+We are a volunteer-powered, listener-supported organization serving the alternative radio needs of Saskatoon and surrounding areas.
+As CFCR is a non-profit organization, our on-air hosts are primarily volunteers, but we do have a small, hardworking Staff, who keep the station running on a day-to-day basis.
 We work with the kind guidance of our Board of Directors.

 History of CFCR

 When the University of Saskatchewan’s campus radio station CHSK-FM (formerly CJUS) signed off the air in September of 1985, a small group of concerned individuals decided to form a Community Radio Station in Saskatoon.